Kyūshindō: Philosophy

-Because of Abbe's fame as a Budo master people have very naturally assumed Kyushindo to be a theory of martial discipline but in fact martial discipline is only one application of Kyushindo.
-The very limited field of martial disciplines is too narrow an application to make the principle of Kyushindo clear and can be no more than the means employed to attain a far higher goal.
-The theory of Kyushindo has application in any study, or activity that can be named simply because it does not deal with the form and technique of anything, but with the fundamental principles which such forms and techniques represent.
+Because of Abbe's association with Budo, Kyushindo has often been associated with martial arts.
+However, martial arts represent only one application of Kyushindo.
+The principles of Kyushindo may also be applied in other fields of study and practice, where they are interpreted according to the characteristics of each discipline.

 The principle may be likened to the hub of a wheel from which an infinite number of spokes or forms radiate.
 The task of perfecting an art by the laborious process of studying each 'form' is doomed to failure because the possible variations are endless.
 By discovering the central principle it can then be applied in any direction at will.

 Kyushindo states that the accumulation of efforts is a steady motion about the radius and center of gravity and that all things resign to this basic cyclic pattern.
 The normal perception and focus of awareness in the human being, flies along the outer periphery of existence, events flash past too rapidly for the mind to grasp.
 By re-discovering the original center of things, events turn more slowly in perception and the general scheme is more easily viewed.